 Professional helpers face ethical dilemmas on a regular basis.
 This course prepares students with foundational knowledge necessary for understanding the complexity and ambiguity of ethical dilemmas while exploring critical thinking and ethical decision-making.
 It reviews codes of ethics from a variety of helping professions including humans services, social work, and psychology.

 The student will complete 4 Discussions in this course.
-The student will post one thread of at least 350 words by 11:59 p.m.
-(ET) on Thursday of the assigned Module.
-The student must then post 2 replies of at least 100 words by 11:59 p.m.
-(ET) on Monday of the assigned Module.
-For each thread, students must support their assertions with at least 1 scholarly citation in APA format.
+The student will post one thread of at least 350 words.
+The student must then post 2 replies of at least 200 words to their classmates' threads.
+For each thread and reply, the student must support their assertions with at least 1 scholarly citation in APA format.
 Any sources cited must have been published within the last five years.
 Acceptable sources include the textbook, the Bible, and other scholarly sources.

-The first part of this paper is addressing your initial gut reaction.
-You will start by describing the ethical dilemma that you chose from the approved list.
-Then you will describe your “gut” reaction to this problem.
+The first part of this paper is addressing the student's initial gut reaction.
+The student will start by describing the ethical dilemma that he/she chooses from the approved list.
+Then, the student will describe his/her “gut” reaction to this problem.

 - This paper should be 3-4 pages long.